Baragaon, Himachal

-Baragaon is a village in Kumarsain subdivision of Shimla district in the Indian state of Himachal Pradesh.
+Baragaon is a village situated in the Kumarsain subdivision of Shimla district in the Indian state of Himachal Pradesh.

 Formerly under the British Raj, it was the capital of Sangri princely state, which was one of the several states of the Punjab States Agency.

 History

 Sangri originally was part of Bushahr, but was seized by Raja Man Singh of Kullu in about 1703.
 It was taken back by Bushahr in 1719 but in 1803 it was seized by the Gurkhas of Nepal and restored in 1815 to Raja Bikram Singh of Kullu after Gurkhas left.
 After Kullu was annexed by British in 1846 after First Anglo-Sikh War, Sangri became princely state under Shimla Hill states.